 Nonstructural cost estimates for the final array were developed through a joint effort between the New Orleans District Economics, Real Estate, Cultural Resources and Cost Engineering Branches.
-A 36.5 percent contingency was applied to all nonstructural cost estimates during the TSP milestone phase of the study, and a 31.7 percent contingency used during the final-level phase of the study.
+A 36.5 percent contingency was applied to all nonstructural cost estimates during the TSP milestone phase of the study, and a 31.7 percent contingency used during the Recommended Plan phase of the study.
 The contingency represents the uncertainty regarding the cost and schedule risk of these measures.
 The contingency amount was computed during an abbreviated cost risk analysis using some of the most significant factors impacting cost associated with the Southwest Coastal Feasibility Study.

-Interest during constructed was calculated for each of the nonstructural alternatives and assumed the construction period lasted 3 months, as provided by the USACE National Nonstructural Committee BPG 2020-01_Rev1.
-Interest during construction was calculated on a mid-period quarterly basis payment schedule and 2.5 percent discount rate (FY21).
+Interest during constructed was calculated for each of the nonstructural alternatives and assumed the construction period lasted 3 months for any of the nonstructural mitigation measures.
+Interest during construction was calculated on a mid-period quarterly basis payment schedule and 2.25 percent discount rate (FY22).